-Central to the eligibility criteria and allocation protocols described in this document are the following ethical principles, which are embodied in the National Health and Medical Research Council (NHMRC) publication Ethical Guidelines for Organ Transplantation from Deceased Donors (the Ethical Guidelines):1
+Central to the eligibility criteria and allocation protocols described in this document are the following ethical principles, which are embodied in the National Health and Medical Research Council (NHMRC) publication the Ethical Guidelines for Cell, Tissue and Organ Donation and Transplantation in Australia1 which provide a framework to support ethical practice and inform decision-making by all those involved in Australia's donation and transplantation system:

 - 1. Decision-making regarding allocation must involve explicit evaluation of the risk and benefits to the potential recipient as well as the need to ensure the appropriate use of scarce health resources. - 2.
-There must be no unlawful or unreasonable discrimination against potential recipients on the basis of: - Race, religious belief, gender, marital status, sexual orientation, social or other status, disability or age - The need for a transplant arising from the medical consequences of past lifestyle - Capacity to pay for treatment - Location of residence (e.g. remote, rural, regional or metropolitan) - Previous refusal of an offer of an organ for transplantation - Refusal to participate in research. - 3.
+There must be no unlawful or unreasonable discrimination against potential recipients on the basis of: - · Race, religious belief, gender, marital status, sexual orientation, social or other status, disability or age - The need for a transplant arising from the medical consequences of past lifestyle - Capacity to pay for treatment - Location of residence (e.g. remote, rural, regional or metropolitan) - Previous refusal of an offer of an organ for transplantation - Refusal to participate in research. - 3.
 Decisions regarding eligibility and allocation will take into account the following ethically relevant factors: - Relative urgency of need - Medical factors which affect likelihood of success (e.g. comorbidities, tissue matching) - Relative severity of illness and disability - Relative length of time on the waiting list - Likelihood that the recipient will be able to comply with the necessary ongoing treatment after transplantation.